The program quality portfolio directs all aspects of education and training within the district.

 A minimum of four club officers, preferably all seven, are required to attend each round of training which earns the club a credit in the DCP.

-The following materials are available for reference.
+The following are related resources for conducting online contests.

 A critical element to creating a successful district that supports all clubs to achieving excellence is providing effective training for club leaders and division and area directors.
 Without properly trained leaders at every level, districts and clubs cannot meet members’ needs or introduce the benefits of Toastmasters to others.